Foundation Settlement Repair: 9 Signs, Causes & Fixes

 Foundation settlement repair is not just about patching cracks or lifting a house.
 It is about finding out why part of the foundation has moved downward, whether that movement is still active, and what repair method actually addresses the cause.

-Quick Answer: What Is Foundation Settlement Repair?
+What Is Foundation Settlement Repair?

 Foundation settlement repair means stabilising or correcting a foundation that has moved downward because the supporting soil has compressed, shrunk, eroded, washed out, or lost bearing support.